robertdfrench/revolving-doors/00_begin/README.md

 ### Some words of encouragement
 Doors are unusual, but you'll get the hang of them.
 If you get confused or frustrated, take a break and come back to it.
 They'll be here when you get back.

+## Check for Understanding
+1. What system header defines `perror`?
+1. Why call `exit(1)` for an error instead of just returning normally?